mksaraf/kubernetes-lab-tutorial/content/basics.md

  * The pod definition
  * The selector to bind the managed pod

-A selector is a label assigned to the pods that are managed by the replica controller.
+A selector is a label assigned to the pods that are managed by the replica set.
 Labels are included in the pod definition that the replica set instantiates.
 The replica set uses the selector to determine how many instances of the pod are already running in order to adjust as needed.

-In the ``nginx-rs.yaml`` file, define a replica controller with replica 1 for our nginx pod.
+In the ``nginx-rs.yaml`` file, define a replica set with replica 1 for our nginx pod.
 ```yaml
 apiVersion: extensions/v1beta1
 kind: ReplicaSet